Celebrity Big Brother (British TV series) series 14: Gary Busey

 Gary Busey is an American actor, who is best known for his appearances in films such as Big Wednesday, Lethal Weapon, Point Break, and The Buddy Holly Story, for which he was nominated for an Academy Award as the main title role.
 He has also made a career in television by guest starring in popular shows like Entourage, Walker, Texas Ranger and Gunsmoke.
 On Day 5, He was sent to "The Celebrity Scrapheap" as the most boring housemate, meaning he automatically faced the first eviction.
 With 24 total nominations, Gary is currently the celebrity housemate with the highest number of nominations in CBB history, beating Jim Davidson's 22 nominations.
 On Day 26, he was announced winner of the series.

 George Gilbey

-George Gilbey is a British television personality, known for starring in the BAFTA Award-winning observational documentary series, Gogglebox on Channel 4.
+George Gilbey was a British television personality, known for starring in the BAFTA Award-winning observational documentary series, Gogglebox on Channel 4.
 Gilbey appeared in the show since 2013, alongside his mother Linda and step-father Pete, as they give opinions of the country's biggest television shows airing.
 He left the house on Day 26 finishing in fourth place.